vEnhance/1802/src/triple.typ

   If we set these equal we get
   $ 3 (x^2 + y^2) = 72 - 5 (x^2 + y^2) ==> x^2 + y^2 = 9. $

-  With that in mind, we can convert the region $cal(R)$ to an inequality format: we write
+  With that in mind, we can convert the region $cal(T)$ to an inequality format: we write
   $ 3(x^2+y^2) <= z <= 72-5(x^2+y^2) $
   for the constraint on $z$ and then
   $ x^2+y^2 <= 9 $